NokNokMLS/BigDoorWyamBlog/input/posts/2021-02-26-property-prices-in-poland-2018-to-2020.md

 ---
-Title: "Property Prices in Poland 2018 to 2020 "
+Title: Polish Salaries, Property Prices & Mortgage Costs - 2018 to 2020
 Author: Team BigDoor24.pl
 Lead: Assessing the past may sometimes be a guide to the future
 Published: 2021-02-26T10:26:11.374Z